Below, you will find 10 low-impact cardio exercises you can do at home.

 You won’t need any fitness equipment to do the first eight exercises.
 The last two require a step or a sturdy bench or platform that is between 4″ and 12″ high.
 A low step will place the least impact on your joints and make the moves easier.

 10 Low-Impact Cardio Exercises You Can Do at Home

 Modified Jumping Jacks are one of the most basic low-impact cardio exercises you can do at home.
 They are a great warm-up exercise that accelerates the heart rate, boosts the circulation, and tones the abductors, the adductors, and the calf muscles.

 Regular Jumping Jacks are high-impact, but they can be modified to make them low-impact as outlined in the method below.

 1. Stand up straight with your arms by your sides and your feet approximately shoulder-width apart.

-2. Step to the right with your right foot, raising your arms above your head with your palms facing forward and keeping most of your weight on your right foot.
+2. Step to the right with your right foot, raise your arms above your head with your palms facing forward, and keep most of your weight on your right foot.

 3. Move your right foot back to its starting position, and lower your arms back to your sides.

 4. Repeat movements 2 and 3 for the duration of the set, alternating feet.